liza-tennant/liza-tennant.github.io/_pages/about.md

 Other
 ======
 ---
-I'm in the process of changing my last name from Karmannaya to Tennant.
+I've changed my last name from Karmannaya to Tennant.
 If you see different names listed on different publications, don't get confused :)